ZachLiuGIS/TopicSearch/README.md

 Refresh the page will update the page with the latest results for the same search term.

+## Set up the start project server

+clone the repository

+go to the project directory

+install a python3 virtualenv environment

+run ```pip install -r requirements.txt``` to install python dependencies

+run ```python manage.py runserver``` to start the dev server

+go to localhost:8000 from your browser to see the application running

 ## Performance Profile

 On my local dev environment, a normal search result page will be rendered in about 10 seconds.
 So the performance is